 Were you mis-informed by Providence Capital about Transferring your pension?

-You may have been mis-sold your Pension Transfer by Providence Capital if any of the following statements are relevant to you:
+You may have been mis-sold your Pension Transfer by Providence Capital if any of the following reasons for complaint are relevant to you:

 - I was encouraged or mis-advised by Providence Capital to transfer my workplace pension regardless of it not being in my best interest.

-- I was not advised or given information by Providence Capital about how my new pension plan would perform and work compared to my workplace pension plan.
+- I was not told or given information by Providence Capital about how my new pension plan would perform and work compared to my workplace pension plan.

-- I was not told or advised by Providence Capital that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.
+- I was not informed or informed by Providence Capital that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.

-- I was not informed or informed byProvidence Capital that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.
+- I was not told or advised byProvidence Capital that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.

 - I felt pressured by Providence Capital into transferring my pension even though it posed a higher risk.